 Despite appearances, they don't serve New England-style lobster rolls, but this would be impossible using local clawless spiny lobsters.
 Instead, they serve delicious lobster cooked on a griddle with cheese stuffed into rolls with avocado.
 They also have shrimp and arrachera.
 Their salsas are especially noteworthy - cilantro coconut or 4 chile go particularly well with lobster, and the sweet chipotle goes well with arrachera.
 They make burritos, but we don't like them nearly as much as the rolls.

 P: 869 04 70

 Really wonderful small taqueria not far from the house.
 They make their tortillas by hand, which greatly improves a taco.
 In addition to great al pastor, they also have a trompo of shawarma going for tacos arabes.
 They feature "burras calientes" and a number of other things I haven't seen elsewhere locally.
 Fantastic agua de piña con chaya.
 Portions are large to huge.
+Massive, inexpensive pizzas actually have far too much meat on them.
 The owner is friendly and enthusiastic about his food.